Skip to main content

 Student Resources

-We know that affordability of educational materials is an important issue for our students.
+We know that affordability of educational materials is important to our students and contributes to their overall success.
 WVU is committed to helping students find the information needed to make well-informed decisions about available options.
 Below are student-friendly resources to help navigate how to find if there are more affordable options for educational texts and materials.

 Search for Low-Cost, No-Cost and OER Courses

-Faculty are encouraged to consider the affordability of all available materials when choosing which educational materials to assign for their classes.
+Faculty and instructors are encouraged to consider the affordability of all available materials when choosing which course materials to assign for their classes.
 They are also asked to identify when their courses fall into our low- and no-cost categories so they become searchable for students.
-Students can use the Schedule Builder and the STAR online course schedule to identify these designated courses .
+Students can use the Schedule Builder and the STAR online course schedule to identify these designated courses.

 • A no-cost (NOC)* course section indicates that all required instructional materials (with the exception of proctoring and lab fees) are available to students at no additional cost beyond tuition.